TrueFi-Protocol/truefi-spec/TrueFi2.0.md

 The first major upgrade will introduce multi-asset borrowing and liquidity pools for multiple assets.
 A new asset pool is created by passing an ERC20 token to a factory.
 This factory will deploy a new pool, and allow the TrueLender contract to borrow directly from this pool.
 LoanTokens can now support any ERC20 token and borrowers will repay the borrowed asset to the LoanToken contract when a loan term is completed.
 Each pool will have its own strategy for lending idle assets to other defi protocols to maximize yield.

-Open term lending with lines of credit will be allowed for borrowers.
-TRU stakers will be able to allocate stake oton individual lines of credit to increase the credit available.
-Each borrower will be able to use their line of credit to borrow from the TrueFi pool.
-A credit model will be voted in by governance which calculates the credit limit and risk factors for each borrower.
-Tokenized, fixed term, fixed interest loans will still be available, but will automatically calculate the loan terms depending on borrower credit and pool liquidity.

 ## MULTI-ASSET BORROWING

 - Create lending pools for any ERC20 token.